-Pupils will learn the different ways to research a design problem and select and conduct appropriate research methods to investigate a design problem.
+Students will learn the different ways to research a design problem and select and conduct appropriate research methods to investigate a design problem.
 They will develop subject vocabulary with the terms: user, client, target market and ergonomics.
 They will be able to use a product analysis to determine user needs and create a design specification based on the needs of different consumers and focus groups.
-They will generate a range of appropriate and creative design solutions for disabled users and identify impairments and empathise with disabled user groups.
+They will generate a range of appropriate and creative design solutions.
 They will explain and demonstrate the iterative design process and develop and improve design ideas using prototypes.
 They will test and evaluate ideas individually and as part of a team using constructive criticism and justify potential problems and offer solutions.